 Introduction to Lake Worth, Florida

 Lake Worth, Florida, in Palm Beach county, is 6 miles N of Boynton Beach, Florida (center to center) and 58 miles N of Miami, Florida.
-The city is included in the West Palm Beach - Boca Raton metropolitan area.
-As of the year 2000 census, 35,133 people lived in Lake Worth.
+The city is included in the West Palm Beach-Boca Raton metropolitan area.

 Lake Worth History